johndpope/beiras-rnn/README.md

 Reduce batch size from 500 to 32.- This increase the time and I could not finish the learning process.

 It normally takes 10 hours to train the models in a g2.2xlarge AWS machine.

+## Predict (./train)

+### predict-local.py
+Create the model using the weights and made prediction from the sentence introduce in the command line.

 ## Getting Started